Bored seeing the same wallpapers every day? This article will show you how to set new wallpapers using Styli.sh on Linux automatically.

 You can use the

--s option which will perform a image search based on your search term.
-For multi-word search terms, enclose the words in double quotes.
+-s option, which will perform an image search based on your search term.
+For multi-word search terms, enclose the words in double-quotes.

 For example, if you want to set a wallpaper showing an ocean sunset, type:

 Or you can search by a single word, in which case the quotes are not required.

 Automatically Change Wallpaper Every Hour via A Crontab

 Cron is a scheduling daemon that executes tasks in the background at specified intervals.
 For example, using it, you can change your desktop wallpaper automatically.